HuntingSeasons.Org

 New Hampshire Season License Fees

-What are the dates for the New Hampshire Hunting Season in 2024-2025?
+What are the dates for the New Hampshire Hunting Season?

 September through December are designated the archery, muzzleloader, and firearm deer.
 A permit received during the April application period is necessary for shooting moose.
 Pheasant hunting occurs from October to December, while waterfowl is offered in various zones from October to December.
 Woodcock game occurs between October and November, while crow lasts from September to March.